News Release 25-060

 Contact: Jennifer Andberg, 202-205-1819

-The U.S. International Trade Commission (Commission or USITC) today determined that there is a reasonable indication that a U.S. industry is materially injured by reason of imports of methylene diphenyl diisocyanate (MDI) from China that are allegedly sold in the United States at less than fair value from China.
+The U.S. International Trade Commission (Commission or USITC) today determined that there is a reasonable indication that a U.S. industry is materially injured by reason of imports of multifunctional acrylate and methacrylate monomers and oligomers (MAMMOs) from South Korea and Taiwan that are allegedly sold in the United States at less than fair value and subsidized by the government of Taiwan.

 Chair Amy A. Karpel and Commissioners David S. Johanson and Jason E. Kearns voted in the affirmative.

-As a result of the Commission’s affirmative determination, the U.S. Department of Commerce will continue its investigations of MDI from China, with its preliminary antidumping duty determination for China due on or about July 22, 2025.
+As a result of the Commission’s affirmative determinations, the U.S. Department of Commerce will continue its investigations of imports of MAMMOs from South Korea and Taiwan, with its preliminary antidumping duty determination due on or about September 3, 2025, and its preliminary countervailing duty determination due on or about June 20, 2025.

-The Commission’s public report, Methylene Diphenyl Diisocyanate from China (Inv.
-No 731-TA-1733 (Preliminary), USITC Publication 5606, April 2025), will contain the views of the Commission and information developed during the investigations.
+The Commission’s public report, Multifunctional Acrylate and Methacrylate Monomers and Oligomers from South Korea and Taiwan (Inv.
+Nos.
+701-TA-759 and 731-TA-1740 -1741 (Preliminary), USITC Publication 5625, May 2025), will contain the views of the Commission and information developed during the investigations.

 Contact: Jennifer Andberg, 202-205-1819

-The U.S. International Trade Commission (Commission or USITC) today determined that revoking the existing antidumping duty orders for strontium chromate from Austria and France would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.
+The U.S. International Trade Commission (Commission or USITC) today determined that revoking the existing antidumping and countervailing duty orders on imports of welded stainless steel pressure pipe from China and the existing antidumping orders on imports of this product from Malaysia, Thailand, and Vietnam would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.

 Chair Amy A. Karpel and Commissioners David S. Johanson and Jason E. Kearns voted in the affirmative.